rns/kollos-luif-doc/manual.md

 ##### `string = luif.context.literal()`

 returns the section of the input matched by the BNF rule.
-It corresponds to the `span` returned by the `luif.context.span()` function above.
+It corresponds to the input span returned by the `luif.context.span()` function above.

 ##### `pos = luif.context.pos()`

-returns the position in the input, which correspond to the start of the span matched with the BNF rule.
+returns the position in the input, which correspond to the start of the inout span matched with the BNF rule.

 ##### `len = luif.context.length()`

-returns the length of the span matched with the BNF rule.
+returns the length of the input span matched with the BNF rule.

 ### Defining Semantics with ASF <a id="semantics_with_asf"></a>

-[TBD]
+Marpa is designed to support ambiguity out-of-the-box, hence the LUIF semantics aims for the general case, where you have several parse values (ambiguous parse) and treats single parse values (unambiguous parse) as its specialization.
+The former case is handled with the Abstract Syntax Forest (ASF) interface, while for the latter the application can simply call
+`luif.value.ast()` to get the Abstract Syntax Tree (AST).

+The application can use `luif.value.ambiguous()` function to determine whether the parse is ambiguous. [todo: specify `luif.value.ambiguous()`]

+#### Ambiguous Parse -- Traversing the ASF

+If the parse is ambiguous,
+LUIF walks the ASF calling the traverser function for its nodes.
+The traverser can call functions in `luif.asf` interface to enumerate and/or prune parse alternatives.

+##### Enumerating Parse Alternatives

+##### Pruning the ASF

+#### Unambiguous Parse -- Getting the AST

+If the parse is ambiguous, the ASF becomes the AST, which can be accessed by calling `luiv.value.ast()` function that returns the AST

+[todo: specify AST format]

+### Actions and ASF's: What to Choose

+The choice between actions and ASFs is largely defined by how context-sensitive the input is, i.e. how much context information is needed to build the parse value.

+For example, in the case of syntax-driven translation, where the value of each symbol is context-independent, actions or even events provide a better choice.

+On the other hand, nested macro expansion is arguably more convenient to be done with the full context at hand and

+## Events

+[TBD as `completed` and `predicted` adverbs]

 ## Locale support